On The Effectiveness of One-Class Support Vector Machine in Different Defect Prediction Scenarios: Replication

-For these experiments, to reserve a fair comparison with previous work, we use the non-tuned version of the techniques.
-Specifically we use OCSVM and compare its performance to that of its two class counterpart, SVM and the three other traditional machine learner: RF, NB and LR (see Section \ref{sec:con-rep-tech}).
+To carry out a fair comparison with previous work, we compare OCSVM to SVM and RF, NB and LR using their non-tuned version (see Section \ref{sec:Techniques}) as the original work did not perform any tuning.